 Edwards, Caroline (2013) Uncovering the “gold-bearing rubble”: Ernst Bloch’s literary criticism.
 In: Utopianism, modernism, and literature in the twentieth century.
 Palgrave.
-ISBN 9780230358935 (In Press)Full text not available from this repository.
+ISBN 9780230358935

 |Item Type:||Book Section|

-|Keywords:||modernism, utopia, Ernst Bloch, literary criticism, Expressionism, Kunstlerroman, colportage, Ungleichzeitigkeit, ref29, refchapter|
+|Keywords:||modernism, utopia, Ernst Bloch, literary criticism, Expressionism, Kunstlerroman, colportage, Ungleichzeitigkeit|

 |Subjects:||Q Linguistics, Classics and related subjects > Q320 English Literature|

-|Date Deposited:||26 May 2012 08:12|
+|Deposited On:||26 May 2012 08:12|

 Repository Staff Only: item control page